-The Army ROTC course includes instruction in Leadership, Personnel Management, Exercise of Command, Tactical Employment of the Combined Arms, and Military Policies and Problems of the United States.
-These subjects not only prepare students to be officers in the United States Army, but also awaken in them an appreciation of the obligations of citizenship and secure for them personal benefits resulting from practical application or organization and responsible leadership.
 The Air Force ROTC course of study includes instruction in Global Geography, International Tensions and Security Organizations, Instruments of National Military Security, Problem Solving Techniques, Principles of Leadership and Management, and Applied Air Science in addition to other applicable subjects.
-The Air Force ROTC curriculum is designed to prepare the student for his obligations of citizenship with respect to both the United States and Air Force and to his country in civilian life.
+The Air Force ROTC curriculum is designed to prepare the student for his obligations of citizenship to his country both as an officer in the United States Air Force and as a civilian.